-- 1. To preserve endangered kelp forests, the science is clear that nearly ALL purples must be removed.
-So leaving smaller or larger purples than the allowed size-range according this special purple permit doesn't preserve endangered kelp forests. - 2.
-To expect hundreds of individual divers to travel to Charleston perhaps multiple times to handle onboard observers, pre-harvest surveys, etc hurdles is just not going to be viable.
-We need to reduce hurdles not increase them for volunteerism to work. - 3.
-Culling-in-place is our goal and THE only practical method of kelp forest protection using divers re purples.
-It has been done successfully in multiple locations if not in Oregon yet.
-The commercial special purples permit requires harvest to shore, for which there is no market, and which requires vastly more effort vs culling in place,.
+1. To preserve endangered kelp forests, the science is clear that nearly ALL purples must be removed.
+So leaving smaller or larger purples than the allowed size-range according this special purple permit - doesn't preserve endangered kelp forests.

+2. To expect hundreds of individual divers to travel to Charleston perhaps multiple times - to handle onboard observers, pre-harvest surveys, etc hurdles is just not going to be viable.
+We need to reduce hurdles not increase them for volunteerism to work.

+3. Culling-in-place is our goal and THE only practical method of kelp forest protection using divers re purples.
+The commercial special purples permit requires harvest, for which there is no market, and which requires vastly more effort vs culling in place,.
 Even small reefs requiring 'harvest to shore' method would burn out the most devoted volunteer divers, let alone putting at risk shore divers or kayak divers with bulky bags of urchins.
 Getting ashore through surf is hard enough without a big bag of sharp spiky things banging around your body or small kayak!
 Very few of us divers own a blue water boat that could handle the harvesting method.